 Graduates with this Masters in Homeland Security from Pace can play a critical role in:

 Vagueness and confusion are best answered with knowledge and understanding.
-Pace’s master’s degree focuses on bridging the gap between what we know and how we do it, between theory and practice, and between what is happening now and what we may face in the future.
+The master’s program focuses on bridging the gap between what we know and how to best plan for the unknown; between theory and practice; and between what is happening now and what we may face in the future.

-All residency sessions are held on Saturdays.
-These days are indicated on the Program Calendar.
-Saturday sessions are held on Pace’s Pleasantville Campus or via Blackboard’s synchronous web video sessions (this will require you to have a web cam on your computer).
-Pace’s classrooms are equipped with state-of-the-art audio-visual equipment.
-All rooms provide both wireless and wired connectivity to the Internet.
-Throughout the program, Blackboard permits students to communicate with each other and faculty.
-Blackboard enables faculty to track progress and intervene as needed, and to provide information, ask questions, or make suggestions.
+Our state-of-the-art audio-visual tool is Blackboard, which permits students to communicate with each other and faculty.
+Blackboard enables faculty to track progress, provide support as needed, ask questions, or make suggestions.
 When individual students have difficulty understanding a concept or analytical issue, they can quickly obtain support from faculty or other students.

 Homeland Defense Partnership